 Away from the city centre, the little Honda is also perfectly competent when the going gets twisty, with plenty of ground clearance to inspire healthy lean angles and a mildly aggressive riding position.

 At the heart of the CB125R lies a peppy 125cc 2v SOHC single-cylinder engine, producing 13.1bhp.
 Although up to 1.7bhp down on its main rivals, it’s more than capable of getting ahead and staying ahead of the urban sprawl.

 Allowing the bike to stretch its legs, the power delivery feels linear and predictable, pulling comfortably all the way to its 11,000rpm redline and producing a characterful warble, reminiscent of a low capacity trail bike.

 This is audible at all times, too - thanks to a deliberately up-turned muffler, which Honda designed to help novice riders operating a motorcycle for the first time.

 Unfortunately, my time spent with the CB was not without fault and on a few occasions, the bike refused to click from neutral to first gear.

 The front four-piston radial caliper also feels vague and progressive, lacking that initial, confidence inspiring bite that learners desperately need.

 The CB125R is serious value for money.
-It's the second cheapest in class (sitting behind the lesser-equipped Suzuki GSX-S125) and boasts a similar spec sheet to the more expensive Aprilia, KTM and Yamaha options.
+It's the second cheapest in class (sitting behind the lesser-equipped Suzuki GSX-S125) and boasts a similar spec sheet to the more expensive Aprilia SX125, KTM 125 Duke and Yamaha MT-125 options.